 - Single Issue€ 11

 - Double Issue€ 22reduced price – 20% for institute members

 - Subscription€ 38In the first year, subscribers save 50% of the cost of the publication.
-More information in the e-Library of the publishing house.
+General information and terms of subscription for institutions and libraries can be found in the e-Library of the publishing house.

 Instructions for authors

 Suitable contributions can be submitted on an ongoing basis.
 The editors will give feedback as soon as possible.
 However, contributions from invited authors and from participants of the Institute’s own conferences and summer schools will be given priority.
 The editors will only accept submissions that comply with the journal’s guidelines.
 Please take the time to read and follow our guidelines as closely as possible and submit your article via email!

 “Info Europa: Information on the Danube Region and Central Europe” is the thematic issue of the IDM.
 The publication addresses German-speaking readers and informs them about developments in the region in three issues per year.